Western culture: The West of the Mediterranean Region during Antiquity

-For about five hundred years, the Roman Empire maintained the Greek East and consolidated a Latin West, but an east–west division remained, reflected in many cultural norms of the two areas, including language.
-Eventually, the empire became increasingly split into a Western and Eastern part, reviving old ideas of a contrast between an advanced East, and a rugged West.

 From the time of Alexander the Great (the Hellenistic period), Greek civilization came in contact with Jewish civilization.
 Christianity would eventually emerge from the syncretism of Hellenic culture, Roman culture, and Second Temple Judaism, gradually spreading across the Roman Empire and eclipsing its antecedents and influences.

 The Roman Empire in 330.
 The area in red shows the zone of influence of the Latin West, while the area in blue shows the eastern Greek part.

-The Greek and Roman paganism was gradually replaced by Christianity, first with its legalisation with the Edict of Milan and then the Edict of Thessalonica which made it the State church of the Roman Empire.
-Catholic Christianity, served as a unifying force in Christian parts of Europe, and in some respects replaced or competed with the secular authorities.
-The Jewish Christian tradition out of which it had emerged was all but extinguished, and antisemitism became increasingly entrenched or even integral to Christendom.
-Much of art and literature, law, education, and politics were preserved in the teachings of the Church.
+Greek and Roman paganism was gradually replaced by Christianity, first with its legalization with the Edict of Milan and then the Edict of Thessalonica which made it the State church of the Roman Empire.
+Catholic Christianity, served as a unifying force in Christian parts of Europe, and replaced or competed with some secular authorities.
+The Jewish Christian tradition it had emerged from was all but extinguished, and antisemitism became entrenched in Christendom.

-In a broader sense, the Middle Ages, with its fertile encounter between Greek philosophical reasoning and Levantine monotheism was not confined to the West but also stretched into the old East.
-The philosophy and science of Classical Greece were largely forgotten in Europe after the collapse of the Western Roman Empire, other than in isolated monastic enclaves (notably in Ireland, which had become Christian but was never conquered by Rome).
-The learning of Classical Antiquity was better preserved in the Eastern Roman Empire.
-Justinian's Corpus Juris Civilis Roman civil law code was created in the East in his capital of Constantinople, and that city maintained trade and intermittent political control over outposts such as Venice in the West for centuries.
-Classical Greek learning was also subsumed, preserved, and elaborated in the rising Eastern world, which gradually supplanted Roman-Byzantine control as a dominant cultural-political force.
-Thus, much of the learning of classical antiquity was slowly reintroduced to European civilization in the centuries following the collapse of the Western Roman Empire.